andresakata/faktory-example/README.md

 ```
 docker compose run node-app node enqueue.js discard <jid>
 ```

-***
+### Use Case 3) Retry configuration.

 Enqueue jobs to `golang-app`:

 ```
-docker-compose run golang-app enqueue
+docker compose run golang-app enqueue
 ```

-It is going to push 6 jobs to be asynchronous runned, and will schedule 1 job 30 seconds in the future.
+It is going to push 6 jobs to run asynchronously and will schedule 1 job in 30 seconds in the future.